ericsoonyoulkwon/ericsoonyoulkwon.github.io/_posts/2025-07-07-web-scraping-iherb-catalogue.md

     if result.returncode != 0:
         print(f"Installation failed for {package}: {result.stderr.decode('utf-8')}")
 ```
-**Tip**: Keep secrets (like API keys) in environment variables or a local .env file, not in your repo.
+**Tip**: Keep secrets (like API keys) in environment variables or a local .env file, not in repo.

 **Place the WebDriver**

-Download **msedgedriver.exe** that matches your Edge version and place it in a known folder (e.g., alongside your project scripts).
+Download **msedgedriver.exe** that matches Edge version and place it in a known folder (e.g., alongside the project scripts).

 Update in 2026: selenium version 4.* and above can automatically download the necessary web-driver and this step is not required.